Crowned and Dangerous: Plot

 As the pageant approaches, Danielle's involvement with Riley deepens, and he invites her to dinner at his mansion along with his step-mother Patrice, who accuses her of being a gold-digger.
 Her intent is to offer Danielle money to walk away (like she did with Shauna), but she fails.

 Shauna recovers from the accident and is crowned Miss Bedford, giving her another opportunity to compete in Miss All-Star California.

 She meets Riley at his office to tell him she's pregnant.
 As Shauna remains in the pageant, he offers to take care of the baby and tells Danielle the bad news.

 In their investigation of Shauna's accidents, Wallace and Myers uncover that either Kathy or Patrice might be the main suspects.
 However, Deputy Myers feels this is not the case.

 In order to disqualify Shauna from the contest, Kathy suggests that Danielle spread the information that she is pregnant.
 Shauna is talked to separately by one of the judges after winning the Miss Photogenic award.
 She says it's just a rumor and if he's looking for proof, then everyone should be tested.

 Shauna is instructed to meet Riley after hours in the warehouse wearing her crown, in the hopes of preventing another victory for her.
 In this place, she is beaten, pushed, and murdered.
 Riley keeps feeling stupid as an autopsy reveals Shauna was never pregnant.

 As it turns out, Danielle wins the Miss All-Star California contest, while Kathy is arrested just as she wins.

 The evidence indicates that Kathy murdered Shauna to ensure Danielle won the contest.
 However, neither detective is able to identify a clear motive.
 In the course of further investigation, Danielle gives away clues, which alerts the detectives, who realize she is the murderer and has framed her own mother.

 The movie ends with Danielle, on the verge of losing her mind, being arrested during a parade.
 It was the stress of losing yet another pageant, coupled with her love for Riley and dislike for Shauna, that messed with her head.
-She's then convicted to longlife imprisonment without parole.
+She's then convicted and sentenced to life imprisonment without parole.